t-padma/t-padma.github.io/_posts/2023-06-27-complexes.md

 \check{\mathcal{C}}(S; \epsilon) = \left\lbrace  \langle v_{j_0}, \cdots, v_{j_p} \rangle \subset S \quad : \quad \bigcap_{z=0}^p \mathcal{B}(v_{j_z}; \epsilon) \neq \emptyset \right\rbrace
 $$

+The *Nerve Lemma* provides a theoretical guarantee on why the Cech complex is "correct".
+There are different versions of the Nerve Lemma, but all of them have a similar idea which is given below[^6].

+Let $\mathcal{A} = \lbrace A_1, \cdots, A_m \rbrace$ be a family of "nice" subsets covering a space $X$ such that all possible intersections are "topologically simple", then the topology of the nerve agrees with the topology of $X$ in certain ways.